-Chairman of the Board of the Novartis Institute for Tropical Diseases and Member of the Board, Foundation for the National Institutes of Health
+Chairman of the Board of the Novartis Institute for Tropical Diseases (retired) and Member of the Board, Foundation for the National Institutes of Health

 Dr. Paul Herrling is Chairman of the Board of the Novartis Institute for Tropical Diseases, a long-term endeavour to advance medical research in tropical infectious diseases, which historically have received little drug-research funding.
 He is also a consultant to Novartis Pharma AG since January 2012 after his official retirement.